10 Most Anti-Inflammatory Foods You Should Eat

 Berries are full of fiber, vitamins, and minerals.
 There are many varieties but some of the more common include:

 Anthocyanins are a type of antioxidant contained in berries.
-They are compounds with anti-inflammatory benefits that can reduce the possibility of disease.
+They are natural compounds that support healthy immune function and a healthy inflammatory response.

 2. Fatty Fish

 You can consider avocado to be a superfood.
-They contain plenty of magnesium, potassium, fiber, and monounsaturated fats.
+Avocados contain plenty of magnesium, potassium, fiber, and monounsaturated fats.
+They also contain carotenoids and tocopherols, which help protect against oxidative stress.

 When people ate a slice of avocado with a hamburger, a study showed that they had lower levels of certain anti-inflammatory markers compared to those who only ate a hamburger4.